LGBTQ history in Poland: Second Polish Republic

 In 1932, the laws of independent Poland decriminalised homosexuality, which was legal then, but still a taboo.
 One of the reasons was protecting higher-class gay men from blackmail, the other was a eugenicist belief of Polish psychiatrists that homosexuality was genetically inherited, and so persecuted gay men would marry women and reproduce their "defect".
-This It also resulted in there being less historical material (such as police reports or court transcripts) about the gay subculture of the inter-war period than in many other European countries.
+This also resulted in there being less historical material (such as police reports or court transcripts) about the gay subculture of the inter-war period than in many other European countries.

 Several stories of LGBTI people made it to the press as "sensations", such as the murder of lawyer Konrad Meklenburg in September 1923, with several newspapers in the country alluding to his "sexual anomaly" and "being seen with young boys" being motifs of the crime, and one newspaper claiming he was sentenced to prison for homosexuality in Germany.
-Soon, in November 1923 a Warsaw tabloid "Express Poranny", followed by subsequent Warsaw and non-Warsaw newspapers, published sensational informations. accusing an openly feminist and lesbian doctor Zofia Sadowska of seducing female patients (including minors), organizing lesbian orgies with sadistic elements, running a lesbian brothel and administering drugs to women to make them dependent on her (the police investigation did not prove the truthfulness of the charges).
-These publications began a several-year-long "Ancient Greek (ie lesbian) scandal" related to the person of Dr. Sadowska, and several trials for libel, widely reported in the press and mocked in the cabarets, with several famous people involved.
+Soon, in November 1923 a Warsaw tabloid Express Poranny, followed by subsequent Warsaw and non-Warsaw newspapers, accused openly feminist and lesbian doctor Zofia Sadowska of seducing female patients (including minors), organizing lesbian orgies with sadistic elements, running a lesbian brothel and administering drugs to women to make them dependent on her (the police investigation did not prove the truthfulness of the charges).
+These publications began a several-year-long "Ancient Greek (ie lesbian) scandal" related to Sadowska, and several trials for libel, widely reported in the press and mocked in the cabarets, with several famous people involved.
 During the trial, questioned by the defense lawyer, Sadowska said that "the accusation of practicing lesbian love is not disgraceful".
 After the scandal, the figure of Zofia Sadowska as a scientist and doctor has been erased from collective memory.
 In 1924 the tabloids reported on male-only “ball of fake breasts” in a private apartment in the city center.

-Another public figure that came to the press spotlight was a record-breaking athlete Zofia Smętek, whose masculine appearance was a source of many press rumours and cabaret jokes.
+Another public figure that came to the press spotlight was record-breaking athlete Zofia Smętek, whose masculine appearance was a source of many press rumours and cabaret jokes.
 Smętek, confirmed intersex by doctors in 1937, decided to undergo gender transition to male and sex reassignment surgery, and his press statement caused a further spike in the public interest, even international, with Witold Smętek (post-transition name) giving interview in 1939 to Reuters and becoming a topic of a French book Confession amoureuse d'une femme qui devint homme (Love Confession of a Woman who Became a Man).